Volunteer Registration is now OPEN

-If you have a partner, family or friend not racing, they can help us out with various tasks any time between Saturday morning and Sunday morning in approximately 5 to 8 hour shifts.
-Volunteers get an ultra-cool special Canadian Death Race T-shirt, A Canadian Death Race tote bag full of goodies, a free meal ticket to some local restaurants that you can cash in anytime during the weekend, a volunteer appreciation banquet with free food and prizes, and many, many smiles for helping at least 5 hours.
+If you have a partner, family or friend not racing, they can help us out with various tasks any time between Saturday morning and Sunday morning in approximately 4 to 8 hour shifts.
+Volunteers get an ultra-cool special Canadian Death Race T-shirt, A Canadian Death Race tote bag full of goodies, a free meal ticket to some local restaurants that you can cash in anytime during the weekend, a volunteer appreciation banquet with free food and prizes, and many, many smiles for helping at least 4 hours.
 Helping out with the race is actually lots of fun.

 Volunteer Recruitment Incentives!

-1. **NEW** If you are among the first 200 adults Volunteers (18 and over on race day), registering on-line prior to July 1st for a 4+ hour shift, you (or your designate) will be GUARANTEED entry as a RACER next year.
+1. If you are among the first 200 adults Volunteers (18 and over on race day), registering on-line prior to July 1st for a 4+ hour shift, you (or your designate) will be GUARANTEED entry as a RACER next year.
 This is a sweet deal, since, as you know, the race fills up extremely quickly.
-And if you thought that was great, we'll also throw in a $25 discount off of your team or solo registration next year!
-Eligible Volunteers will receive a Early Bird Access Code in January next year.
-You may choose to use this Access Code to enter the race yourself (either Solo or as a Team Captain) or you can give (or sell) it to a friend, relative or acquaintance.
-Eligibility for this Early Bird bonus is linked to the email address with which the volunteer registration is made.
+And if you thought that was great, we'll also throw in a $50 discount off of your team, marathon, or solo registration next year!
+Eligible Volunteers will write their names in the discount code box during registration.
+You may choose to use this Discount Code to enter the race yourself (either Solo, Marathon, or as a Team Member) or you can give (or sell) it to a friend, relative, or acquaintance.
+Eligibility for this Early Bird bonus is linked to the name with which the volunteer registration is made.
 A runner may use several volunteer names/discounts to even register for free if enough people volunteer in his/her name, but each volunteer name can only be used for one runner registration.

 2. If you are a Racer and Volunteer this year as well (registering on-line before July 1st), your name will be entered into a draw, announced at the Awards Ceremony for one FREE, transferable Racer entry for next year.